 To drink: The locals will have Côtes d’Auvergne.
 The rest of us manage well with Beaujolais or an unoaked / moderately oaked Merlot based red.

-This unpasteurized cow’s milk cheese comes from the Jura in the department of Franche-Comté.
+This raw cow’s milk cheese comes from the Jura in the department of Franche-Comté.
 Very French, but often referred to as a Swiss type.
-Aged at least four months, but often longer, and up two one and a half years.
+Aged at least four months, but often longer, but Comté older than 24 months is rare.
 Have a hard yellow-brown rind but the cheese paste is pale yellow, firm and rubbery.
-Scattered holes.
+Scattered micro holes.
 As often with firm alpine cow’s milk cheeses, the taste is slightly nutty with sweet and floral tones.
 AOP since 1958.

 Emmental de Savoie

 To drink: A very generous cheese in terms of wine.
 Red Burgundy and Rhone wines, certainly as far north as possible.
 But also red Loire wines and Bordeaux Petit Chateau.
-On the white side: Local Wines from Burgundy and white Rhône wines.
+On the white side: local wines, Burgundy and Rhône wines.

 Fourme de Rochefort-Montagne

-To drink: Locals drink the red Côte d’Auvergne, but it’s hard to get here.
+To drink: Locals drink the red Côte d’Auvergne, but it’s hard to get outside the local area.
 A Beaujolais or red Loire will work just great.

 Salers, a farmstead cheese from Auvergne.
 It must be admitted that there is a lot of fine cheese made in the Auvergne area.
-Definitely a cow’s milk cheese this and only milk from Salers- and / or Montbeliarde-cows will do.
+Definitely a cow’s milk cheese this and only milk from Salers- and / or Montbeliarde cows will do.
 Made only only between approximately 15 April and 15 November, the period where the cows graze outside in the mountain range.
 The rest of the year the milk is used for the Cantal cheese.
 The cheese is named after the village of the same name.
 Strict rules for this cheese; ie a farmstead cheese where the farmer can only use milk from his own herd and make the cheese himself on the farm.
-Unpasteurized of course.
-Golden nice color that becomes more intense, glowing with maturity.
-Minimum storage is three months, but storage up to 18 months is not uncommon.
-Is firm but at the same time with a somewhat softish texture.
+Raw milk of course.
+Firm but at the same time with a somewhat softish texture.
 Tasting of spices and herbs with a sprinkling of flowers, but most notably barnyard.
-Also a very distinct salty flavor.
-Long aftertaste, and with maturity comes a certain sweet expression and nutty flavor.
-This is one of my favorites.
-Is probably not readily available,so you have to ask for it.
+Also a very distinct salty flavour.
+Long aftertaste, and with maturity comes a certain sweet expression and nutty flavour.
+This is one of my favourites.
+Is probably not readily available, so you have to ask for it.
 AOP since 1961.